-CTP is short for “compulsory third party”.
 CTP insurance is insurance which responds to a CTP claim for personal injuries arising out of:

-- The driving of a motor vehicle;
+- the driving of a motor vehicle;

-- A collision, or action taken to avoid a collision, with a motor vehicle;
+- a collision, or action taken to avoid a collision, with a motor vehicle;

-- A vehicle running out of control;
+- a vehicle running out of control; or

-- A defect in a motor vehicle causing loss of control of a vehicle while it is being driven,
+- a defect in a motor vehicle causing loss of control of a vehicle while it is being driven,

 which is caused, wholly or partly, by a wrongful act or omission in respect of a motor vehicle by a person other than the injured person.